simmonsja/cnn-shoreline-detect/README.md

 - Post-processing:
     - The model output can be easily post-processed to remove small misclassified pixels.
     - This could be done with an adaptive thresholding and openCV blob tools (as we know we are looking for long continous and smooth shoreline edges)
+- Repository
+    - move the large files to a data host and implement a call to download these files within the code

 ## Issues
 This software is provided "as is", without warranty of any kind.
 If you encounter a problem/bug or have a question or suggestion, please use the "issues" tab on github.
 Otherwise, this software is unsupported.